 What value does a slick cover page and a few graphics provide?
 Do they make the proposal look good?
 Does that really matter?

 One benefit of proposal graphics includes providing a sense of visual unity to the entire response.
 Without a doubt, proposal graphics can add a polish that text alone can’t convey.
-That’s a nice benefit, for sure, but where’s the value?

 The Real Value